Fyvie Castle: In the media

-Fyvie Castle has featured in a number of British television programmes, such as Living TV's Most Haunted season 6. and stv's Castles of Scotland.
+Fyvie Castle has featured in a number of British television programmes, such as Living TV's Most Haunted series 6 and STV's Castles of Scotland.

 The castle also played host of the setting of a children's gameshow on CBBC called Spook Squad in 2004.

 2009 saw the publication of the children's fantasy novel, The Time-Tailor and the Fyvie Castle Witch Trials, written by Deborah Leslie.
-The castle was also featured in BBC documentary, Castle Ghosts of Scotland, narrated by Robert Hardy.
+The castle was also featured in the BBC documentary Castle Ghosts of Scotland, narrated by Robert Hardy.

 In recent years, the castle grounds have hosted a Fyvie Live music festival in the summer, which was headlined in 2011 by Beverley Knight and in 2012 by Sophie Ellis-Bextor, then following a gap of several years, by The Shires in 2017.
-Following the revival, it was announced that the event would take place again in 2018, with Ward Thomas as the headline act.
+Following the revival, it was announced that the event would take place again in 2018, with Ward Thomas as the headline act. in August 2024 it also hosted re-enactors from all over the country to bring a re-enactment of the battle of Fyvie 1644.

-Today, the castle is open to tourists during the summer months.
+Today, the castle is open to tourists between April and October.
+It is also a wedding venue.